Terradue/doc-developer-sandbox/source/reference/man/bash_commands_functions/data/ciop-publish.rst

 The following options are available:

 ``-b base_path``
-directory name of the base path to complete relative path (default: ${mapred_local_dir})
+    Directory name of the base path to complete relative path (default: ${mapred_local_dir})

 ``-r``
     Turn on recursive finding for directory path.
 This option is important if the reference to pass must be all file in the dir and not just the dir (default: off)

 ``-m``
     Publish the files as results of the entire workflow.
 Files are not going to be passed to the next job.
 They are placed in a persistent shared location common to the whole workflow.
 A metalink is generated at the end of the workflow or the job simulation.

 ``-d destination``
     Destination of the files when option -m is set.
 By default the published destination is the local HDFS of the appliance.
 Other options are:
 * s3 : to publish results in S3 private server.

 ``-a``
     Publish the files on HDFS in an anonymous way (i.e. files are not going to be passed to the next job).

 ``-s``
     Publish what comes from stdin as it is to the next job.
 This option desactivates all other options.

 Exit status
 -----------